erwinx1994/DigitalWallet/readme.md

     create table postgres.wallet.balances(wallet_id text, currency character(3), balance bigint);

 Create a new **transactions** table in the **wallet** schema in the **postgres** database.
 The exact date and time of each transaction is clearly recorded with its time zone.
 This avoids confusing timezone conversions later on if the time zones were not specified.
+As a rule of thumb, all transactions saved in UTC time zone.
 A deposit is recorded with a positive amount.
 A withdrawal is recorded as a negative amount.
 This allows the balance of a wallet to be easily recomputed using PostgreSQL's SUM() function later on.

     create table postgres.wallet.transactions(wallet_id text, date_and_time timestamptz, currency character(3), amount bigint);